wiragotama/TIARA-annotationTool/README.md

     booktitle = {Proceedings of the Twelveth International Conference on Language Resources and Evaluation ({LREC} 2020)},
     month   = May,
     year    = {2020},
-    pages   = {},
+    pages   = {6914--6922},
     url     = {},
     address = {Marseille, France},
     publisher = {European Language Resources Association ({ELRA})}, }
 ```

 >Jan Wira Gotama Putra, Simone Teufel, Kana Matsumura, and Takenobu Tokunaga.
 TIARA: A Tool for Annotating Discourse Relations and Sentence Reordering.
-Proceedings of the Twelveth International Conference on Language Resources and Evaluation (LREC), pp. XX--YY, Marseille, France, May 2020.
+Proceedings of the Twelveth International Conference on Language Resources and Evaluation (LREC), pp. 6914--6922, Marseille, France, May 2020.

 ## How to Use
 - Fork, clone or download (+unpack) this repository